 Remote Desktop Server Is Not A Great Desktop Replacement Strategy.

 There are couple of options that organizations have for desktops in the cloud.
 A legacy solution that companies still sometimes use is a solution called Remote Desktop Services (RDS).
 RDS works well if you're publishing an application and you're making one or two applications available.
 But it's not a great desktop replacement strategy because it doesn't provide a good user experience.
 Typically, if something happens on the RDS server it can impact all users.
 As an example, you could have ten users logged into the system and one of those users could do something that then would consume all the memory or the processor on that server - as a result, all of the other users would experience the impact of that.

 A solution that we often recommend and deploy for organizations is Virtual Desktop Infrastructure (VDI), where each individual user has their own virtual machine or virtual desktop that they connect into.
 It's a better solution for end users because they're able to configure the machine to their preferences.
 They can have a wallpaper that is customized to what they want it to be, so that they can see their kids or fur babies on their desktop screen.
 It also retains their individual user settings for printers and other items when they log back on.

 Resources that are associated with a virtual machine are dedicated specifically to a user.
 So you don't have the same ‘noisy neighbor’ challenge or that issue where a user may run amok with the processor.

-VDI Offers Protection Against Malware And Balances Resources Among Users.
+Virtual Desktop Solutions Offer Protection Against Malware And Balance Resources Among Users.